kjr247/ZenBox-CLI/README.md

    - Click "+ CREATE CREDENTIALS" and choose "OAuth client ID"
    - If prompted, configure the consent screen (fill in required fields)
    - For "Application type", select **Desktop app**
-   - Name it (e.g., "Gmail Top Senders")
+   - Name it (e.g., "Zenbox Email Analyzer")
    - Click "Create"
    - Click "Download JSON" on the credentials you just created
    - Save the file as `credentials.json` (or update the script to use your filename) in this directory